- Internet & the Web

 Certainly, Bitcoin is acting as a pressure relief valve for those who are being economically suppressed.

-Within the last few days Bitcoin buying volume has ticked up, following China's move to cheapen its currency.
+Within the last few years, Bitcoin buying volume has ticked up, following China's move to cheapen its currency.
+(Wait...and the US bid to do the same!)

 Retirement Funds Grab